(from the CIA World Factbook)

 Population: 43,922,939 (July 2020 est.)

-Ethnic Groups: Ukrainian 77.8%, Russian 17.3%, Belarusian 0.6%, Moldovan 0.5%, Crimean Tatar 0.5%, Bulgarian 0.4%, Hungarian 0.3%, Romanian 0.3%, Polish 0.3%, Jewish 0.2%, and other 1.8% (2001 census)
+Ethnic Groups: Ukrainian 77.8%, Russian 17.3%, Belarusian 0.6%, Moldovan 0.5%, Crimean Tatar 0.5%, Bulgarian 0.4%, Hungarian 0.3%, Romanian 0.3%, Polish 0.3%, Jewish 0.2%, and other 1.8% (2001 est.)

-GDP (purchasing power parity): $334.2 billion (2015 est.)
+GDP (purchasing power parity): $369.6 billion (2017 est.)

-GDP per capita: $8,000 (2015 est.)
+GDP per capita: $8,800 (2017 est.)

-Unemployment: 10.5% (2015 est.)
+Unemployment: 9.2% (2017 est.)